 After he was released from prison, he began living in a hotel room using the small inheritance his father left him.
 His doctor cut off his prescription opioids and Henry switched to the more affordable and accessible heroin.
 He was selling it to support his habit.

 Eventually, he bought a car and lived in it.
 At times, he lived outdoors with a girlfriend.
-His life continued downward, and he was arrested once again.
+His life continued downward, and he was arrested and ended up in prison once again.
 For Henry, this was a wake-up call.
 “I went to prison and stopped using drugs,” noted Henry.
 In prison, Henry tapped into his spiritual side and decided he wanted to change his life.

 After prison, he got Suboxone to detox from heroin.
 Life seemed to be going well and Henry was part of the Green Team cleaning up around the city of Reading.
 During this time, Henry had a medical marijuana card and continued to use it to ease his pain.
 The combination of Suboxone and marijuana led him back to his addiction and he went to rehab.